ihack4falafel/Slink/README.md

 </p>

 #
 Slink is an alphanumeric shellcode (x86) encoder that use simple math operations to reformat characters beyond `7f`.
 The tool creation was inspired by the following sploit [EDB-ID: 44455](https://exploit-db.com/exploits/44455/).
-The following are list of current features:
+Here's the list of current features:

 - Encode using `01-7f` characters set.
 - Exclude common bad characters by default `\x00\x10\x0a\x0d`.